jimbobbennett/AgroHack/Steps/WriteThePiCode.md

         asyncio.run(main())
     ```

    This code connects to Azure IoT Central, and every 60 seconds will poll for data from the sensors and send it as a telemetry message.
+It will also listen for the `needs_watering` command, and turn an LED on or off depending on the value sent with the command.

 1. Save the file